enisdenjo/graphql-ws/docs/interfaces/_client_.clientoptions.md

 • `Optional` **connectionParams**: Record\<string, unknown> \| () => Record\<string, unknown>

-Optional parameters that the client specifies when establishing a connection with the server.
+Optional parameters, passed through the `payload` field with the `ConnectionInit` message, that the client specifies when establishing a connection with the server.
+You can use this for securely passing arguments for authentication.

 ___